AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md

 ## Experience when users access a cancelled report

-In Analysis Workspace, users who attempt to access a report that has been cancelled will see the following message:
+In Analysis Workspace, users see the following message when they attempt to access a report that was cancelled by an administrator:

 ![cancel-user-notice](/help/admin/admin/assets/cancel-user-facing.png)